themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 **From Claude's Perspective:**

-UCCS-INF Framework - As the agent, it operates within UCCS-INF-CLAUDE (Universal Code Coordinate System - Interactive Framework), which provides:
+As the agent, it operates within UCCS-INF-CLAUDE (Universal Code Coordinate System Interactive Framework), which provides:

 -  Structured Thinking Pipeline